jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-11.md

-+++
+---
-title= "The Hadith: sciences concerned with Prophetic traditions" description= "There are many and varied hadith.
+title: "The Hadith: sciences concerned with Prophetic traditions"
+description: "There are many and varied hadith.
 One of them concerns abrogating and abrogated traditions.
-The permission to abrogate previous statements and the occurrence of abrogation have been established in our religious law" image= "/covers/muq.jpg" date= 2022-01-28 linkb= "/research/ibn-khaldun/muqaddimah/chapter-6/part-08" linkbtext= "Part 8" linkf= "/research/ibn-khaldun/muqaddimah/chapter-6/part-12" linkftext= "Part 12" heading= "Part 11"
+The permission to abrogate previous statements and the occurrence of abrogation have been established in our religious law"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 10"
+date: 2022-01-22
+---

 There are many and varied hadith.
 One of them concerns abrogating and abrogated traditions.
 The permission to abrogate previous statements and the occurrence of abrogation have been established in our religious law.

 It is a favor shown by God to His servants and a kind of relief granted them to help them along in matters affecting their well-being (masalih) for which He is responsible to them.
-God said= "Whenever We abrogate a verse or consign it to oblivion, We bring one that is better, or as good."
-108
+God said: "Whenever We abrogate a verse or consign it to oblivion, We bring one that is better, or as good." <!-- 108 -->

-The 109 knowledge of abrogating and abrogated verses belongs both to the Qur'an and to the traditions.
+The <!-- 109 --> knowledge of abrogating and abrogated verses belongs both to the Qur'an and to the traditions.

 Everything about (abrogation), as far as it concerns the Qur'an, is included in the Qur'an commentaries.
 Whatever is restricted to traditions falls under the sciences of tradition.